kai-vu/site/theses/LS_seman.md

 Using an (existing) ontology for social history hypotheses, the student should create a simple web application allowing social historians to turn their research questions into structured hypotheses (structured in the form of triples of the form <subject><predicate><object>, using the Resource Description Framework (RDF)).
 The student will run a user study to measure the effectiveness and usability of the tool, as well as the resulting knowledge graph.

 #### Who
-The supervisor of this project will be Lise Stork.
+The supervisor of this project will be Lise Stork, and the student is expected to work with a user group from a social science institute such as the [<a href="https://iisg.amsterdam/en">IISG</a>].